-In founding Wellbeing Teams, Helen Sanderson knew that she wanted something that didn’t feel like traditional homecare – because this wasn’t a traditional model.
+In founding Wellbeing Teams, Helen Sanderson knew that she wanted to disrupt the status quo.
+She wasn’t looking for branding that felt like traditional homecare – because hers wasn’t a traditional model.

 Instead, she wanted a brand with vitality, vibrancy – a brand that reflected her new way of looking at homecare.
 In addition to needing a defined brand identity, Helen needed animations, a website, and design for print and screen.